badokun/lightning-metrics/README.md

 ## Overview

-This application will query a lightning node and push all metrics into an InfluxDB which can be used as a data source for Grafana Dashboards.
+This application will query a Lightning Node ([LND Rest API](https://api.lightning.community/rest/index.html)) and push all metrics into an InfluxDB which can be used as a data source for Grafana Dashboards similar to the populate [Telegraf](https://github.com/influxdata/telegraf) agent.

-The [RaspiBolt](https://github.com/badokun/guides/blob/master/raspibolt/README.md) project served as motivation for setting this up, and in particular
+The [RaspiBolt](https://github.com/badokun/guides/blob/master/raspibolt/README.md) project served as motivation for setting this up in particular
 [Bonus guide: Performance Monitoring](https://github.com/badokun/guides/blob/master/raspibolt/raspibolt_71_monitoring.md).

 ![Grafana](resources/grafana-metrics.jpg)

 ## Configuration

-Lightning-Metrics uses the [LND Rest API](https://api.lightning.community/rest/index.html) which requires the following configuration.
+The application is compiled as `lnd-metrics.dll` and uses the [LND Rest API](https://api.lightning.community/rest/index.html) which requires the following configuration.
 On a RaspiBolt setup you will find the configuration file at `/home/bitcoin/.lnd/lnd.conf`

 ```
 [Application Options]